 Writer, Editor, Storyteller

 I’m an experienced writer and editor with a long record of covering how government policy affects real people.
-The need to shine a light on the inequities faced by so many in our society, especially those from low-income backgrounds and underrepresented racial and ethnic groups, remains undimmed.
+The need to shine a light on the inequities in our society remains undimmed.

-I have spent the greater part of my 15 years in journalism covering education and youth issues, which (happily for my insatiable curiosity) intersect with pretty much every other system out there.
+Before joining The Oregonian, I spent the greater part of my journalism career covering education and youth issues.
 As a staff writer and senior editor at The Hechinger Report, I worked on stories about mental health services in schools, the ways in which school buildings contribute to climate change and the economics of preschool and child care, among many others.
+I also wrote for EdWeek and EdSource.

 My Approach